 Adding INSPIRE tools to ArcMap

 The INSPIRE tools are designed to help you create map documents that meet INSPIREspecifications.
-Once you have installed the INSPIRE desktop extension, add the INSPIRE tools to ArcMap.
+Once you've installed the INSPIRE desktop extension, add the INSPIRE tools to ArcMap.
 Do this by starting ArcMap and opening the Customize menu.
-Hover over the Toolbars option and select INSPIRE Tools from the submenu that appears.
+Hover over the Toolbars option and choose INSPIRE Tools from the submenu that appears.
 An INSPIRE Tools dockable toolbar appears that has an Add INSPIRE Layer button in your ArcMap environment.
 This button opens a wizard that helps you add an INSPIRE layer to your map document.

 Use the INSPIRE Layer wizard